leikareipa/leikareipa.github.io/blog/gemini-advanced-vs-gpt-35-in-operating-a-gui-framework/content.md

 When it comes to coding, Gemini Advanced struggles to compete with GPT-4.
 Let's instead put it up against GPT-3.5 in [a test I had GPT-4 do a year ago](/blog/gpt-4-implementing-minesweeper-using-a-gui-framework-it-hadnt-seen-before/); namely, operating a foreign JavaScript GUI framework.

-The framework is one I built myself, [w95](https://github.com/leikareipa/w95).
+The framework is one I built myself.
 It wasn't included in GPT-4's training data and probably remains fairly obscure to the current-gen models.

 The gist of the test is like so: